BushelScript/help/website/docs/ref/resources.md

 ##### Wrapper objects

 Decoding can fail if a suitable data type mapping does not exist.
 When this occurs, the data is left intact in a _wrapper object_.
-A wrapper object can subsequently be sent in any remote calls using the same transport format, but is otherwise opaque and fairly useless.
+A wrapper object can subsequently be sent in any remote calls using the same transport format, but is otherwise opaque.

 ### Remote specifiers